haadi-gill/Emily/README.md

 Task Splitting:

-Script for Grayscale
+Script for Grayscale - Alex

-Python file with general idea of CNN
+Python file with general idea of CNN - Ben, Haadi